 Private mausoleum estates serve as an exclusive and lasting tribute to your family for many generations.
 Constructed from beautiful solid granite a variety of distinctively designed personal mausoleums are available and can provide for entombment of one to sixteen family members.

 The family estates are unique and individualized tributes to you and your family.
 Estates can range from four spaces to hundreds – all in one beautiful location.

 A Private Mausoleum Estate celebrates family and individual legacies in a beautiful and highly dignified manner.
 These mausoleums create a special intimacy that allows family members to reflect on cherished moments in their own private setting.

 The Catholic Cemeteries offer the following options for those choosing cremation.

 An above ground burial crypt, sized for an urn containing the cremated remains of the body and allowing for identification and remembrance.

-Smaller sized graves that allow for a grave marker to be placed identifying and remembering the deceased.
+Smaller sized burial spaces that allow for a grave marker to be placed identifying and remembering the deceased.